simwai/lol-ranks-bot/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
-- For local development:
   - Node.js (v16.0 or higher)
   - NPM (usually comes with Node.js)
-- For server deployment:
-  - Node.js (v16.0 or higher)
   - Docker and Docker Compose (for Docker deployment)
   - PM2 (for PM2 deployment)

+Install Node.js (v16.0 or higher) and NPM from [Node.js official website](https://nodejs.org/en/download/).<br>
+Install Docker and Docker Compose on your server.
+Follow the [official Docker guide](https://docs.docker.com/get-docker/) for installation instructions.

 ## Local Development Setup
 Follow these steps to set up the bot for development purposes on your local machine:

-1. Install Node.js (v16.0 or higher) and NPM from [Node.js official website](https://nodejs.org/en/download/).
-2. Clone the repository:
+1. Clone the repository:
-   - Open your terminal.
    - Navigate to the directory where you want to clone the repository.
    - Run `git clone https://github.com/simwai/lol-ranks-bot.git`.
    - Navigate to the cloned directory by running `cd lol-ranks-bot`.
-3. Install dependencies by running `npm install`.
+2. Install dependencies by running `npm install`.
+3. Copy `config.json.example` and name it `config.json`.
 4. Adjust the config values by editing `config.json`.
 5. Start the bot by running `npm run-script start`.